This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 PVC also contains phthalates, which accumulate in body tissues, and are linked to liver, lung and reproductive organ damage in mammals.
 Toxic heavy metals like lead, cadmium and tin are typically used in the production of PVC, and can also lead to environmental and health-related problems including nervous system damage, particularly in children.

 Because artificial trees are flammable, many companies also apply flame retardants to them, which can cause reproductive toxicity, neurological toxicity, endocrine disruption, and cancer.
-In fact, there are so many toxins in artificial Christmas trees, that the labels warn you to avoid inhaling or touching any toxic dust that may fall from the branches!
+In fact, there are so many toxins in artificial Christmas trees, that the labels warn you to avoid inhaling or touching any dust that may fall from the branches!

 Artificial trees cannot be recycled at the end of their life, so they must be landfilled or incinerated.
 In the landfill, the non-biodegradable materials don’t really ever break down, while incineration causes plastics such as PVC to release dioxins and other carcinogens into the air.